tsaklidis/SensorsLogs/docs/API.md

 ### POST /records

 Add a measurement to a sensor.
+Value is cached in Redis for fast retrieval and saved to PostgreSQL in the background.

 **Request:**
 ```json